RedHat-Middleware-Workshops/rhtr-2020-api-mgmt-kafka-workshop/services/README.md

 API and the GraphQL Playground to experiment with queries.

-The [Iot Data Generator](http://localhost:8082) simulates the IoT devices, and MongoDB stores IoT device data.
+The [Iot Data Generator](http://localhost:8082) simulates the IoT devices, and PostgreSQL stores IoT device data.
 The Iot Data Generator is also responsible for seeding the initial data into the database.